labidz/A-Normative-Upper-Bound-for-Clinical-Decision-Making/README.md

 | Paper angle | Benchmarking frontier APIs | **Open-source, privacy-preserving, reproducible** |
 | Reviewer reaction | "Did you try larger models?" | "Excellent, we can reproduce this on-premise" |

-The local version is not a weaker paper — it's a *differently-framed* paper.
-Privacy-preserving local LLMs in clinical settings is a hot topic at AIIM and JAMIA right now.
-Lean into the framing.

 ## Files